 - Gallery Session Time (How long did visitors spend exploring your Gallery?)

 For example, perhaps you found that your 4th Screenshot had the highest CVR in your Gallery.
 In the following test, you can see how incorporating the message earlier in the Gallery, or even at the beginning of the funnel in paid UA campaigns, impacts conversion.

 By isolating the messages, content, features, characters, etcetera that drive installs, you’ll know what to communicate in your Gallery and what you should be testing next.
 This is how we used Screenshot testing to help mobile e-commerce app Wallapop increase CVR by 26%.

 It may sound simple, but your Screenshot order plays a significant role in conversion.
 Most of your visitors will not scroll through your entire Gallery, so you must prioritize the order wisely.

 This will allow you to appeal to both types of users we tend to see:

-- Exploring users, who spend additional time scrolling through your Gallery assets and vertically scrolling through your Product Page before making a decision.
+- Exploring users, who spend additional time scrolling through your Gallery assets and vertically scrolling through your Product Page before making a decision to download.

 In fact, we’ve seen cases in which showing a new feature in the first Screenshot actually harmed conversion because it didn’t highlight the app’s main selling proposition or properly explain what the app offered.
 This meant that Decisive Visitors didn’t understand the app’s value immediately, so they dropped from the page.